-The propulsion of ships offer many interesting and challenging control and optimization problems.
-The control problems are characterized by high-time constants and noisy sensor signals.
+The propulsion of ships offers many interesting and challenging control and optimization problems.
+The control problems are characterized by large time constants and noisy sensor signals.
 For reasons of robustness and generality, simple and intuitive solutions are often to be preferred.
-Furthermore, the noisy and time-affected nature of the problem makes the search for global and exact optima pointless, and even sub-optimal, if it involves a slower system with a higher risk for volatile behavior.
+Furthermore, the noisy and time-dependent nature of the problem makes the search for global and exact optima pointless, and even sub-optimal, if it involves a slower system with a higher risk for volatile behavior.

 We have successfully implemented a number of control systems that aim at lowering the fuel consumption by optimizing control.
 The systems have worked particularly well for vessels with a wide speed-control range.
 This gives room for intelligent route planning, which really makes a difference for the total fuel consumption.
 The pitch optimization has worked best for older ships, where the initial rpm/pitch combinations are far from optimal.
 Newer ships have partly recognized the importance of having correct rpm and pitch at varying running conditions, and allow less room for a separate optimizer such as the presented system.
 The general trend in bridge equipment has, for a number of years, been integrated systems, where the same manufacturer delivers integrated equipment for many bridge functions.
 Along this trend, some radar manufacturers are offering primitive route planning functions and speed control functions as options in their systems.
 Also, advanced electronic sea chart systems are likely to include more and more route planning options in the future.
-Advanced optimizing functions, such as the ones described in this report, have still not been implemented in other products, to the authors knowledge.